bredele/lego/Readme.md

 ## Browser support

-Brick is fully tested and supports all mainstream browsers from IE8+.
+Let's face it, supporting IE8 is a pain but it's unfortunately still widely used in the industry.
+This is the reason why brick is fully tested and supports all mainstrean browsers, IE8 included.

 [![Selenium Test Status](https://saucelabs.com/browser-matrix/bredele.svg)](https://saucelabs.com/u/bredele)